gibbyb/unduck/README.md

 ## Why fork?

-This fork allows anyone to easily self host this service & allows them to easily add bangs for their own self-hosted websites, & comes pre-configured to work with
+This fork allows anyone to easily self host this service & add bangs for their own self-hosted websites.
+Bang comes pre-configured to work with

-- Searxng
+- Searxng *!s*
-- Gitea
+- Gitea *!tea*
-- OpenWebUI
+- OpenWebUI *!ai*

+*Note: We have replaced some of the default bangs from duckduckgo with our own bangs in order to have more simple bangs for the self-hosted websites.*

 You can also easily add your own bangs by adding a new entry in the bangs.ts file.